 - GGI – Go Google It!

 Yes, it’s really that simple.
 When you’re feeling stuck for ideas, do a Google search for one of your favorite topics and see what others are saying about it!
-Of course, you do not want to copy other content, but instead you’re using Google to find a new way to look at your topic; something that fires you up which will enable you to blog better to your audience.
+Of course, you do NOT want to copy other content.
+Instead, use Google to find a new way to look at your topic – something that fires you up that will enable you to blog better to your audience.

 It should go without saying that as you’re doing all of this online research make sure you add the ideas you’ve gotten to the Big Content List mentioned above.

-- Sign up for my email list (top right sidebar, blue box) and you can see how I structure MY emails, how I connect, how I sell and how I get results.
+- Sign up for my email list and you can see how I structure MY emails, how I connect, how I sell, and how I get results.
 You’ll also receive my FREE 8-video series, The 7 Deadliest Mistakes You’re Making on Your Website.

 – Cedric Davis Author